This article answers typical questions that come up when you migrate single node workloads to Databricks.

 If you are working with any single-node libraries, they will not inherently become distributed when you switch to using Databricks.
 You will need to re-write your code using PySpark, the Apache Spark Python API.

-Alternatively, you can use Koalas, which allows you to use the pandas DataFrame API to access data in Apache Spark DataFrames.
+Alternatively, you can use Pandas API on Spark, which allows you to use the pandas DataFrame API to access data in Apache Spark DataFrames.

 There is an algorithm in sklearn that I love, but Spark ML doesn’t support it (such as DBSCAN).
 How can I use this algorithm and still take advantage of Spark?